QingLu-USF/Notes_Gitbook/WritingRPackages.md

 >

 # To install an updated package from Github: #
-1. First detach the installed package by running:
+1. First uninstall and detach the installed package by running:
+> remove.packages("packagename")
 > detach("package:packagename", unload = TRUE)
 >
 2. repeat the above codes: